sssgordon/birch/README.md

 ![basket page](https://github.com/sssgordon/birch/blob/development/public/screenshot.png)

 ## What this project is about
 This webshop was created by [Gordon So](https://github.com/sssgordon) and [Melissa 't Hart](https://github.com/MelissaDTH).
 We worked on this during a 3-day project week in the early stages of the Codaisseur Academy.
 The goal was to familiarize ourselves with **React** and **Redux**.
-Initially the project was built only on the client-side, but later on in the academy we decided to also create a back-end([Back-end repository](https://github.com/sssgordon/birch-server.git)).
+Initially the project was built only on the client-side, but later on in the academy we decided to also create a back-end([Back-end repository] (https://github.com/sssgordon/birch-server.git)).

 In the webshop there are:
  * Product details